-Command Purpose nothing name canvar in addr Sets the address of the netbios name server, netbios-name-server ip-addr which is distributed to the client.
+Command Purpose mathing many common in addu Sets the address of the netbios name server, netbios-name-server ip-addr which is distributed to the client.

 You can run the following command to reject to distribute the IP address to the host whose MAC address is hardware-address.